konstructio/kubefirst-docs/docs/kubefirst/local/destroy.md

 ### Automated Teardown

-To destroy your k3d cluster and the git repositories that we created for you run:
+To destroy your k3d cluster, and the Git repositories that we created for you, run:

 ```shell
 kubefirst k3d destroy